First Year Students

 When a Friend Lets You Down Due to Drinking

 It’s Sunday afternoon and you are mad.
 Why did your roommate act so ridiculous last night?
 You are fuming, but your roommate doesn’t notice.
 You’ve got three choices: stay fuming; get over it; or say something.
 The most constructive course is to say something, but only if it is assertive and not aggressive.
 If this is a onetime thing, the feedback will probably help your roommate to stop and reflect about their drinking.
 If this behavior is a pattern, then a different approach may be needed.
 To help you with an intervention with a problem drinker, you need some advise and support in order to be successful.
-Come by the Office of Wellness Programs 7 Alcohol Education for a confidential consultation.
+Come by the Center for Student Wellbeing for a confidential consultation.

 What’s Normal Drinking Anyway?